OnionIoT/tau-lidar-server/DEVELOPMENT.md

 python -m pip install -e /path/to/tau-lidar-server
 ```

-Now run your testing program.
+Now test the package as you see fit.

 **Any edits to the `tau-lidar-server` package source code in `/path/to/tau-lidar-server` will be reflected when the testing program is run again**